hsieh63/Health-App-Capstone/AndroidShimmerGraphApp/README.txt

 All three projects need to be imported into eclipse

-ShimmerGraph is the main app, and it relies on the ShimmerDriver and ShimmerAndroidInstrumentDriver to function
+ShimmerGraph has been replaced by ShimmerGraphandLogService, the main app, and it relies on the ShimmerDriver and ShimmerAndroidInstrumentDriver to function

-For now, the logged data must be stored in a file called "data.txt" stored in the /Downloads directory
+Data can be streamed to the Android device where the user can decide to log it or not

-Use the menu button to bring up the graph
+Logs are saved in a file called data.txt in the Root folder of the Android filesystem